waqarahmed1/Data-Science/Big_Data_and_Spark/README.md

 * Spark, PySpark infrastructure setup
 * MapReduce concepts and RDD's
 * Spark SQL and DataFrames
-* Covariance and Principle Component Analysis (PCA) with Python
+* Covariance and Principal Component Analysis (PCA) with Python
 * PCA Coefficients and PCA Residuals with Python
 * K-Means Clustering and Intrinsic Dimensions
 * Decision Trees,Ensembles and Boosting